thefightagainstmalware/SLRForge/README.md

+# This project is discontinued, use [NoSession](https://github.com/thefightagainstmalware/NoSession) instead
+NoSession accomplishes what SLRForge was trying to do, but in the proper way without cutting corners

 # SLR Forge
 SLR (short for Slightly Less Risky) Forge is a fork of 1.8.9 Forge that tries to reduce the attack surface for getting your information stolen.<br>
 It works with (almost) all existing 1.8.9 Forge mods!